 But you can get to, for example, Cascavelle Shopping Mall – perfect if you need to buy anything you can’t find in town.
 Or, easily hop on a bus to the capital city, Port Louis (buses here are most frequent).
 Buses do also travel south, but aren’t the best for stopping where you will likely want to go on your visit!

-Bear in mind that buses all over Mauritius stop running in the early evening.
+Keep in mind that buses all over Mauritius stop running in the early evening.

 I’ll be honest, I found it difficult to travel by bus!!
 Google Maps transport is not a thing in Mauritius and the timetables on the Mauritius bus website were very confusing and apparently incorrect!
 So while I took the bus to Port Louis and Cascavelle, I opted to go elsewhere by car.
 Regardless, with bus stops in the heart of town, this is one of the most connected, by public transport, tourist spots.